FIRST-ethan/Safety-Wiki/Content/Documentation.md

 # Safety Documentation

-There are many pieces of Safety Documentaion teams should have and/or would be helpful.
+There are many pieces of Safety Documentation teams should have and/or would be helpful.
 Some of the documentation is informational, some for prevention and some for response.
 In addition some documentation falles into multiple categories.

 ## Safety Manual

-The FIRST Safety Manual contains general safety infomation.
+The FIRST Safety Manual contains general safety information.
 More info can be seen on the [FIRST materials](FIRST%20materials.md) page.

 ## Safety Data Sheets

 Safety Data Sheets are documents that has any information about that product that you would need to know for safety.
-Everything from the compesition, to flamibility, to handling/care and so on.
-They are assesible on the manufactures website for download and/or printing.
+Everything from the composition, to flammability, to handling/care and so on.
+They are assessable on the manufactures website for download and/or printing.

 ## Incident Report Sheets